substack/forkdb/readme.markdown

   List all the document metadata in the database.
   Optionally set LT, GT, and LIMIT constraints on the output.

+forkdb keys {--lt=LT, --gt=GT, --limit=LIMIT}

+  List all the active keys in the database, one key per line.

 forkdb read HASH

   Print the contents for HASH to stdout.